Introduction

 For my part, I should not believe the gospel except as moved by the authority of the Catholic Church.
 So when those on whose authority I have consented to believe in the gospel tell me not to believe in Manichaeus, how can I but consent?
 Take your choice.

-He goes on to say that he could not believe Manichaeus’ claims about the gospel because “it was at the command of the Catholics that I believed the gospel.”
+In the same section, he goes on to say that he could not believe Manichaeus’ claims about the gospel because “it was at the command of the Catholics that I believed the gospel.”
 St. Augustine does not believe in the Manichaean heresy, he says, because the Catholic Church commands him not to.
 The Manicheans were attempting to “weaken my regard for the authority of the Catholics who bid me not to believe you,” but this St. Augustine would not do.

 To believe Manichaeus, he claims, would be to weaken his belief not only in the Catholic Church, but the gospel itself, for it was not the authority of Manichaeus that gave the gospel to the world, but that of the Catholic Church.

 It would also destroy his belief in Scripture, which he also accepted on the basis of Catholic authority, “for you [Manichaeans] quote to me that Scripture which I had believed on the authority of those liars [Catholics].”
-Citing the book of Acts, specifically, St. Augustine speaks of it as a “book I must needs believe if I believe the gospel, since both writings [the Gospels, and the book of Acts] alike Catholic authority commends to me.”
+Citing the book of Acts specifically, St. Augustine speaks of it as a “book I must needs believe if I believe the gospel, since both writings [the Gospels, and the book of Acts] alike Catholic authority commends to me.”

 The One True Church According to St. Augustine

-• Is the Catholic Church;
+- Is the Catholic Church;

-• Began in the first century with the help of various miracles;
+- Began in the first century with the help of various miracles;

-• Consists of multiple peoples and nations;
+- Consists of multiple peoples and nations;

-• Is established by its preeminent age;
+- Is established by its preeminent age;

-• Consists of a succession of priests beginning from the seat of St. Peter in Rome to the present day, which itself was directly established by Christ (citing John 21:15-17);
+- Consists of a succession of priests beginning from the seat of St. Peter in Rome to the present day, which itself was directly established by Christ (citing John 21:15-17);

-• Is the only Church to which every believer should belong;
+- Is the only Church to which every believer should belong;

-• Possesses authority to teach the Gospel, which St. Augustine says was sufficient so as to commend the Gospel and the Scriptures to him for belief;
+- Possesses authority to teach the Gospel, which St. Augustine says was sufficient so as to commend the Gospel and the Scriptures to him for belief;

-• Is acknowledged and called the “Catholic Church” from age to age even amidst the rise and fall of so many heresies;
+- Is acknowledged and called the “Catholic Church” from age to age even amidst the rise and fall of so many heresies;

-• Has the authority to identify heretics who should not be believed, and whose teaching contradicts the Gospel which it alone has the authority to promulgate to the world.
+- Has the authority to identify heretics who should not be believed, and whose teaching contradicts the Gospel which it alone has the authority to promulgate to the world.

 There is only one “denomination” that today makes the same exact claims to being the one true Church as St. Augustine, and is likewise known by its members and the outside world by the same name: the Catholic Church.